mermaidzhang/Job-Change-of-Data-Scientists/README.md

 - We Work collaboratively on Google Drive.<br>
 - We also pay attention to the commit notes when we try to locate any updates.<br>
 - Zoom meetings over the weekends.<br>
+- Each memeber has one branch then later merged to the main.<br>

 # Summary
 The goal of the project is to find out which feature mostly affects the candidate decision of staying or leaving the company.